chef-boneyard/chef-web-docs-2016/chef_master/source/resource_dsc_resource.rst

 dsc_resource
 =====================================================

 .. warning:: This page discusses functionality that is available for preview via the https://github.com/opscode-cookbooks/dsc cookbook.
 This functionality adds the ability to use Powershell DSC resources in Chef and is planned to be included in a future update of the chef-client.
-For now, please download the cookbook and try this new feature out.
-Please provide feedback about this resource to that cookbook repository.
+Watch the video of a recent Chef meetup where Chef's Adam Edwards and Microsoft's Jeffrey Snover discussed this new feature: https://www.youtube.com/watch?v=mXaAIawzNic.

 .. include:: ../../includes_resources_common/includes_resources_common_generic.rst